sitano/sitano.github.io/_drafts/mvcc.md

 categories: [theory, databases]
 tags: [theory, databases, examples, transactions, deadlock]
 mathjax: true
-desc: An example of testing a multi-version schedule serializability and an application of MVCC schedulers
+desc: A story about MVCC - what are multi-version histories and how mv-schedulers work.
 ---

 Multi-version histories